PyVRP/VRPLIB/README.md

 ```

 A solution is represented as a set of routes, where each route specifies the sequence of clients to visit.
-Each route is denoted by "Route", followed by the route number, and followed by a colon.
+Each route should start with "Route", followed by the route number, and followed by a colon.
 The clients to be served on the route are then listed.
 The solution file can also include other keywords like `Cost`, which will be separated on the first colon or whitespace.